Teaching Kindergarten and Preschool Math

 Children need to have math experiences that incorporate their senses, that require them to experiment and make observations, and that allow them time to investigate a topic further.

-Kindergarten and preschool math - how do young children learn math?
+How do children learn math?

 Only after children have had ample opportunities to learn a new concept with real objects are they ready to connect their learning to abstract symbols such as numbers and math symbols (34, 22, +, -).